Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 WINTER WONDERLAND, HYDE PARK

 If you’ve been in London during the festive period and don’t know about Winter Wonderland then you must have been living under a rock.
-Without a doubt the biggest and most extravagant of the London Christmas pop-ups, Winter Wonderland spans across Hyde Park with festive markets, thrilling fairground rides and even a Bavarian village with live music and mulled wine galore.
+Without a doubt, the biggest and most extravagant of the London Christmas pop-ups, Winter Wonderland traverses Hyde Park with festive markets, thrilling fairground rides and even a Bavarian village with live music and mulled wine galore.